 - (1) The investment risk level may be determined more frequently than annually.
-We would generally expect that the investment risk level be determined again whenever it is no longer reasonable in the circumstances. - (2) We would generally consider a change to the mutual fund's investment risk level disclosed on the most recently filed fund facts document or ETF facts document, as applicable, to be a material change under securities legislation in accordance with Part 11 of National Instrument 81-106 Investment Fund Continuous Disclosure.
+Generally, the investment risk level must be determined again whenever it is no longer reasonable in the circumstances. - (2) Generally, a change to the mutual fund's investment risk level disclosed on the most recently filed fund facts document or ETF facts document, as applicable, would be a material change under securities legislation in accordance with Part 11 of National Instrument 81-106 Investment Fund Continuous Disclosure.